ckeditor/ckeditor4-docs/guides/dev/deep_dive/unsupported_environments/README.md

 * Some crucial editor features will not work in a particular environment &mdash; this mostly pertains to older browser versions (like Internet Explorer 6 or 7, Firefox 3.6 and others), for whom support was dropped some time in the past.
 * CKEditor has never been properly tested in a given environment &mdash; for example in Firefox OS.

 While in the first case we know that CKEditor will simply **not work**, in the second case it actually may work pretty well, even though we were unable to verify it yet.
-The CKEDITOR.env.isCompatible flag is, however, only set to `true` when we are sure that CKEditor will work in a given scenario.
+The {@linkapi CKEDITOR.env.isCompatible CKEDITOR.env.isCompatible} flag is, however, only set to `true` when we are sure that CKEditor will work in a given scenario.

 ## Can CKEditor Be Enabled in Unsupported Environments?